-Employee vs. Contractor: The Legal Framework
+Employee vs Contractor: The Legal Framework

 Today, India is the most popular outsourcing destination due to the Indian nation’s inclination to hard work, intelligence and personal diligence.
 Yet, contract employment still remains a grey area for the majority of the workforce of India, especially regarding the legal framework differentiating employees from contractors.

 Fundamentally, Indian workers are classified into two categories, according to the Industrial Disputes Act of 1947: Workmen and Employees.
-The Workmen are generally the skilled or unskilled operational labourers, while the Employees are the supervisors/controllers of the workforce in an organization.
+The Workmen are generally the skilled or unskilled operational labourers, while the Employees are the supervisors/controllers of the workforce in an organisation.
 Employing contractors is even prohibited in certain cases and only employers with a special license of “principal employer” are entitled to hire contract employees.
 At the same time, the lines differentiating workers from contractors can get quite blurred and, on several occasions, employers – on purpose and illegally – label workers as independent contractors to save money from taxes.

 To avoid employee misclassification, the Supreme Court in India have applied tests and factors to determine whether a person can be classified as an employee or a contractor: